-Tourists visiting Sagrada Familia have two choices – they can explore only the Basilica or go up either Nativity or Passion Towers as well.
+Tourists visiting Sagrada Familia have two choices – explore only the Basilica or go up the Nativity or Passion Towers after seeing the church.

-Since you must purchase the appropriate ticket, you must decide what you want to do in advance.
+Since the visitors must purchase the appropriate ticket, you must decide what you want to do in advance.

-If you plan to explore only the Basilica, you can buy Sagrada Familia fast track ticket (also the cheapest ticket available).
+If you plan to explore only the Basilica, you can buy a Sagrada Familia fast track ticket, the cheapest and most popular way to get inside.

-And if you plan to go up the Tower, you must get the Sagrada Familia tower ticket, which is costlier.
+If you plan to go up one of the Towers, you must get the Sagrada Familia tower ticket, which is a bit costlier.